 These Terms of Business apply to all treatments and services delivered to patients on a private basis.
-They do not apply to treatments or services delivered on an NHS basis.
+We do not offer NHS services at West End Dental.

 If you have any questions please do not hesitate to contact our Customer Care Team.

 We encourage children to register and attend our practices from an early age.
 A full suite of private dental services and membership packages designed for children and families are available at all of our sites.

 Where possible, we will on request provide appointments to allow all family members to attend at the same time.
 When more than one child is attending we do ask that, where possible, two adult family members attend to look after children who are waiting in the patient lounge.

 We define a child as any patient who is under the age of 18 at the point of treatment.

 We ask that a parent or legal guardian accompany all patients under the age of 16 for the duration of their appointments.
 Children under the age of 16 must not be left unattended in any part of our practices.

 We welcome feedback on the service we provide and, in particular, want to hear about any problems you may have experienced so that we can deal with them and improve our service in the future.

 If you have a complaint about any aspect of our service, please speak to a member of our team and we will do our best to address your concerns straight away.